MacLemon/CongressChecklist/README.md

 - LED throwies
 - Phones
 	- Mobile Phone (GSM) One each
-		- For your normally used SIM card
+		- For your day-to-day SIM card
 		- For an optional SIM card of the country you travel to
 		- For a local GSM network at the venue
 	- DECT phone (for the local wireless phone network)